christie888/christie888.github.io/_pages/post.md

 > Be curious, keep learning, and never let arrogance block your path to wisdom.

-##### 📌 2026/06/11 Excited to kick off the The AI Governance, Regulation and Compliance [(IEEE CIS AIRC)](https://cis.taskforce.ieee.org/airc/) Task Force, bringing together researchers, practitioners, policymakers, and industry leaders to advance trustworthy, responsible, and compliant AI governance for real-world deployment.
+##### 📌 2026/06/11 Excited to kick off the The AI Governance, Regulation and Compliance [(IEEE CIS AIRC)](https://cis.taskforce.ieee.org/airc/) Task Force, bringing together global researchers, policymakers to advance trustworthy, responsible, and compliant AI governance for real-world deployment.

 ##### 📌 2026/05/27  Honored to serve as Symposium Chair of **“Secure & Resilient AI Systems”** at the ACM Conference on Trustworthy and Responsible AI and Computing Systems [(ACM TRUST 2027)](https://eigtrust.acm.org/trust2027/).
 We warmly welcome submissions across six core symposia!